EI2030/Low-power-E-Paper-OS/README.md

 Apple was able to reserve the 3nm TSMC foundry at $130 per 103mm^2 for their A17 chip since they ordered in a significant volume.
 That same wafer space could be used to manufacture 100 1mm^2 $2 32MB DRAM with 10mW power consumption, low enough to solar power a netbook, along with chips which could be used for IoT, routers, IP cameras, smartwatches, fitbits, automotive, with a large enough consortium of interested buyers.
 Kind of like a publicly traded company, crowdsourcing the leading edge could outbid Apple and benefit more than just the top tech companies.

 If companies could agree on a common RAM size to order for their PCBs (e.g. 16MB, 32MB, 64MB), they could have a leading edge memory chip only available to the wealthiest tech companies (FAANG).
 AMD's EPYC Genoa already produces 96MB of L3 cache at 5nm.
 A smaller amount could be used for microcontrollers, drones, laptops, cell phones, with excellent battery life, and not dependent on ginormous Android operating systems.

+Actually, nevermind any of this.
+I don't know what I'm talking about.

 8-8-2025